fredy-sajan/fredy-sajan/README.md

 - 👋 Hi, I’m @fredy-sajan
 - I'm curious about how the website is working, So I'm Interested in 'Web Technology'
+- I know basic programming in 'C' and OOPS concept in 'JAVA' - Learned from 'YouTube'
 - I learned HTML, CSS, and BootStrap from YouTube
 - I'm currently learning 'JavaScript' and 'MERN Stack' to improve my development skill
 - I love to create websites for you.